xGGmasterboy/EH-Hub/README.md

 ## 🚀 Deployment & Configuration: Launching Your Instance

-EH-Hub is built entirely on **Node.js** (JavaScript), offering robust performance and high scalability.
+EH-Hub is built entirely on **Node.js** (JavaScript).
 Follow these critical steps to initialize and secure your dedicated bot instance.

 ### 1. System Prerequisites